pinnackl/paper-paypal-components/README.md

 </html>

 ```
-    Note : To ensure the library is correctly leaded use the console : *console.log(PaypalApi);*
+    Note : To ensure the library is correctly loaded use the console : *console.log(PaypalApi);*

 # III - Usage